Other University Research on Invisibility

 If someone asked who was the first to make a practical invisibility cloak that functioned in the visible spectrum then the answer would be Guy Cramer and we could include broadband invisibility cloak into that description.

 People have also questioned my use of the term "Quantum" as a hyped reference that Quantum Mechanics is behind the optical properties.
-This video below is Part 2 of 3 from our patent pending "Laser Scattering, Deviation and Manipulation" and does provide compelling evidence that Quantum Mechanics is at play.
+This video below is Part 2 of 3 from our patent pending "Laser Scattering, Deviation and Manipulation" and does provide compelling evidence that Quantum Mechanics is at play, scientists have since confirmed that's what is happening.
+All 40 claims of our laser patent application have been approved by the WIPO and that decision will be posted on their site in the next few weeks.

 The Discovery of a Material with a Negative Refractive Index leads to Invisibility.